 Scripture is the inspired Word of God and the ultimate authority for what we believe (John 17:17; 2 Timothy 3:16-17; 2 Peter 1:16-21).
-However, though I was raised in the Roman Catholic Church, I never opened a Bible until I was nineteen when I joined a home Bible study focused on the Gospel of John.
-There, the Holy Spirit opened the eyes of my heart, revealing that while I was religious, I was lost and lacked a personal relationship with Christ.
-I was trusting in myself instead of the finished work of Christ.
-Following my conversion, I saw the contrast between my religious upbringing and the straightforward teaching of the Bible.
-Because our beliefs have eternal consequences, I sincerely desire to help others understand some of the key differences between official Roman Catholic doctrine and the truth of Scripture.
+Although I was raised in the Roman Catholic Church, I never opened a Bible until I was nineteen, when I joined a home Bible study focused on the Gospel of John.
+It was there that the Holy Spirit opened the eyes of my heart, revealing that while I had been religious, I lacked a personal relationship with Christ.
+Following my conversion, I began to see the contrast between my religious upbringing and the clear, straightforward teaching of the Bible.
+Because our beliefs have eternal consequences, it is my sincere desire to help others understand some of the key differences between official Roman Catholic doctrine and the truth of Scripture.